 What is Epclusa used for?

 Epclusa may be used to treat chronic hepatitis C in adults with genotypes 1 to 6, with or without cirrhosis.
 In those with decompensated cirrhosis, it should be given in conjunction with ribavirin.

-Epclusa may also be used to treat chronic hepatitis C in children aged 6 years and older or weighing at least 37 lbs (17kg).
+Epclusa may also be used to treat chronic hepatitis C in children aged at least three years old.

 - Can you drink alcohol while taking Epclusa?

 - Epclusa vs Harvoni – Which is better?

 - What is the difference between Vosevi and Epclusa?